fraoln/logo/README.md

 # logo
-I made this website as a guide tfor beginner Rocket League players.
+I made this website as a guide for beginner Rocket League players.